 - Law School

 - Fuqua School of Business (1st year (second semester only) and 2nd year MBA students)

-Exceptional Juniors and Seniors with design or product development experience may also be considered.
+Exceptional Juniors and Seniors with design or product development experience may also be considered for Spring (Design Health 2).
 PhD students and medical trainees will require the permission of their department to participate.